We're removing seat fees and making pricing better for fast-growing teams

 Scaling

 Railway supports vertical autoscaling and horizontal replicas, providing solid scaling capabilities for most workloads.
-However, scaling is more manual compared to Render's automated triggers, and Railway's containerized approach can experience cold starts when scaling from zero instances.
+However, scaling is more manual compared to Render's threshold-based triggers, and Railway's containerized approach can experience cold starts when scaling from zero instances.

 Regions and global delivery